telerik/maui-docs/installation/windows/toolbox-windows.md

 When you open the Telerik UI for .NET MAUI Toolbox, you will see a window with the different controls from the suite.

->important If no usable controls are present in the toolbox, make sure that you [added all the required references]({%slug getting-started-windows%}#2-add-references-to-telerik-components), and try to rebuild your project.
+>important If no usable controls are present in the toolbox, make sure that you added all the required references and try to rebuild your project.

 ## Adding Controls to Your Project